Destination Marketing; Drive sustainble growth through community passion and innovation

 Strategic Marketing and Sustainable Tourism

-Just as a business strategy you start with vision for the development and promotion of tourism for the region.
+And just as a business strategy you start with a vision for the development and promotion of tourism for the region.

 The next step is to turn these demand generators in stories and stunning but also unique visuals that includes videos that support the brand of a destination.